biladina/yii2-hijridatetime/README.md

 Hijri Date Time
 ==================
 Hijri Date Time extension is a convenient and complete solution for users who want to use Hijri date in their projects and convert Gregorian calendar to Hijri (Islamic) calendar.
+This extensions is 100% compatible with "Umm al-Qura" formal calendar in Saudi Arabia and the Muslim world.

 It support Arabic, English, France, and Indonesia languages.